zebrunner/carina/docs/automation/api.md

 and the response body the same as the request body

 #### Definition of request and response templates
 If we are going to send POST request, we need to create a request template with some placeholders that may be replaced by different arguments for different test flows.
-The best place to store these resources is src/test/resources/api package, try to keep REST hierarchy in package structure for better maintenance and visibility:
+The best place to store these resources is src/test/resources/api package, try to keep REST hierarchy in a package structure for better maintenance and visibility:
 ![API flow](../img/api/resources-structure.png)
 Request (rq.json) and response (rs.json) templates have some placeholders that will be populated from the tests later on:
 ![API flow](../img/api/rq-example.png)